tech-drew/level-up/INSTALL.md

 To ensure the configuration is applied to your user account, run the "./install.sh" command as your regular user (without sudo):

+### Important: Logout and Select Level-Up Session

+After the script finishes running, log out of your current session and log back in.
+From the login screen, select the 'Level-Up' session (this is the session you created via the .desktop file).
+This will launch your Hyprland session with the configured settings and logging enabled.

 ### Optional Features

 - **Dry-Run Mode** – Test the installation without making changes: